 - Seasonal safety tips: Share summer and winter storm safety tips, as well as how to prepare for a power outage.

-With the help of Questline, a Southeast energy utility created a powerful creative campaign as part of their outage communication template.
+With the help of Questline Digital, a Southeast energy utility created a powerful creative campaign as part of their outage communication template.
 The goal was to inspire customers to receive text alerts and not feel powerless during an outage.

 The campaign targeted customers who were not already signed up for text alerts with messaging focused on the benefits of real-time notifications like utility power restored alerts.